 - Once the camera is mounted to the torch in the desired position, the image stays in focus as long as you weld.

-- Our LUCI software for viewing and recording software comes preinstalled on a laptop with every APEX2 camera.
+- Our LUCI software for viewing and recording comes preinstalled on a laptop with every APEX2 camera.

 MeltView Apex2 FAQs